 These are a variation of the same idea except here the company will collaborate with you to write the post.

-It’s basically an advert and it’s very important to label the sponsored post clearly.
+It’s basically an advert and it’s important to label the sponsored post clearly.

 If you do accept sponsored posts I suggest you’re selective about which products you accept and keep these posts to a minimum.

 This can be a very successful way of making money.
-Charge a modest monthly fee for access to useful material and a support community.
+Charge a modest monthly fee for access to useful material and a supportive community.

-Membership sites can work for a wide variety of niches from help starting a business to diet and exercise.
+Membership sites can work for a wide variety of niches from helping to start a business, to diet and exercise.

 Think of it as a form of group coaching.